WalletConnect/walletconnect-docs/json-rpc/ethereum.md

 - `from`: `DATA`, 20 Bytes - The address the transaction is send from.
 - `to`: `DATA`, 20 Bytes - (optional when creating new contract) The address the transaction is directed to.
+- `data`: `DATA` - The compiled code of a contract OR the hash of the invoked method signature and encoded parameters.
+For details see [Ethereum Contract ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI)
-- `gas`: `QUANTITY` - (optional, default: 90000) Integer of the gas provided for the transaction execution.
+- `gasLimit`: `QUANTITY` - (optional, default: 90000) Integer of the gas provided for the transaction execution.
 It will return unused gas.
 - `gasPrice`: `QUANTITY` - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas
 - `value`: `QUANTITY` - (optional) Integer of the value sent with this transaction
-- `data`: `DATA` - The compiled code of a contract OR the hash of the invoked method signature and encoded parameters.
-For details see [Ethereum Contract ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI)
 - `nonce`: `QUANTITY` - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.

 ### Example Parameters